Sreevathsa67/Highly-Secure-E-Commerce-website/README.md

 # 🛒 Botsch – Secure E-Commerce Checkout (SECOC) System

+Won the first place in Hackathon for this problem statement by Botsch

 A modern, highly secure, and responsive e-commerce web application with integrated multi-gateway payment processing (Stripe & PayPal).
 Built for seamless online checkout experiences, robust order handling, and end-to-end data protection.

 ---